 Earn a grade of at least "C" in each course identified in the catalog as a major course and a minimum average of 2.0 ("C") quality points for the current program.
 Students completing their program of study with a program grade point average of 4.0 will be graduated with highest honors.
 Those who have a minimum program GPA of 3.75 will be graduated with high honors, and those with a minimum program GPA of 3.50 will be graduated with honors.
-Honors will only be awarded after the student's program requirements have been completed; students completing their program requirements in the summer semester will not receive honors recognition during the commencement ceremony in May.
+Will only be awarded after the student's program requirements have been completed; students completing their program requirements in the summer semester will not receive honors recognition during the commencement ceremony in May.
 The student must assume primary responsibility for assuring that all requirements for graduation are met.

-Apply for program completion in the K. Ray Bailey Student Services Center the semester before completing degree requirements.
+Apply for program completion in the K. Ray Bailey Student Services Center or by emailing your completed graduation application to registrar@abtech.edu the semester before completing degree requirements.
 An Application for Completion is required even if you do not plan to attend the Commencement ceremony.
 Otherwise, your degree, diploma, or certificate cannot be posted to your academic record.